Phil Dalhausser

-Philip "Phil" Peter Dalhausser (born January 26, 1980) is a Swiss-born American professional beach volleyball player, playing as a blocker.
+Philip Peter Dalhausser (born January 26, 1980) is an American professional beach volleyball player, who plays as a blocker.
 He and his former playing partner, Todd Rogers, were the 2007 AVP Tour and FIVB world champions.

-Dalhausser and Rogers dominated both the domestic US tour and now the FIVB international tour winning #1 team honors on both tours in 2010.
+Dalhausser and Rogers dominated both the domestic US tour and now the FIVB international tour, winning #1 team honors on both tours in 2010.
 Dalhausser and Rogers were Olympic gold medalists at the Beijing 2008 Summer Olympics.

+In 2023, Dalhausser was inducted into the International Volleyball Hall of Fame.

 Personal life

 Dalhausser was born in Baden, Aargau, Switzerland, to a German father, Peter, and a Swiss mother, Marianne.
-He now calls his hometown Ventura, California.
+He now calls his hometown Lake Nona, Florida.
 He attended Mainland High School in Daytona Beach, Florida.
 Dalhausser did not start playing volleyball until his senior year in high school.

 He attended the University of Central Florida and joined Lambda Chi Alpha, where he was named "Most Valuable Player" and received the William G. Morgan Award for most outstanding player.
 He earned a business degree at UCF and played for the club volleyball team.
 After college, he worked for a concrete company and then worked a short time for a firm that painted stripes on Florida highways.

 In 2011, Dalhausser married Jennifer Corral, who was also a professional beach volleyball player.
 The couple have two children.

 Volleyball career

-AVP
+AVP and FIVB

 Dalhausser has previously teamed up with Nick Lucena.